hkfgo/CellularAutomaton/README.md

-Implementation of some cellular automaton solutions
+Implementation of some cellular automaton problems